 Toxins in disposable pads

-While we can speculate, many of the toxins in disposable pads are undisclosed by manufacturers.
-There is a medical device loop hole that disposable pad companies swim in and hide behind.
+Unfortunately, many of the toxins in disposable pads are undisclosed by manufacturers and there is no fine or penalty for hiding this information from the public.
+There is a medical device loophole that disposable pad companies swim in and hide behind.
 (1) It’s despicable and disappointing.

 Why won’t major manufacturers be forthcoming with disposable pad chemicals?
 Because they’re toxic and don’t belong anywhere near your vulva or vagina.

-Disposable femineine product companies aren’t required to list ingredients, and refuse to voluntarily say what’s in their products.
+Disposable feminine product companies aren’t required to list ingredients and refuse to voluntarily say what’s in their products.
 Despite demand from the public.

-Disposable femineine products are a chemical shit storm.
+Disposable feminine products are a chemical shit storm.